-In accordance with FASB ASC 210-20-45-1, Balance Sheet, Offsetting, Other Presentation Matters, the Company offsets repurchase and resale agreements on the Consolidated Statement of Financial Condition with the same counterparty where they have a legally enforceable master netting agreement and all criteria for netting have been met.
+In accordance with ASC 210, the Company offsets securities borrowed and securities loaned on the Consolidated Statement of Financial Condition with the same counterparty where they have a legally enforceable master netting agreement and all criteria for netting have been met.

-Derivative instruments are included in financial instruments owned and financial instruments sold, not yet purchased as of September 30, 2023.
+Derivative instruments are included in the Consolidated Statement of Financial Condition in financial instruments owned and financial instruments sold, not yet purchased, at fair value as of September 30, 2024.
+Balances are presented on a gross basis, prior to the application of counterparty and collateral netting.
 Securities financing agreements are included on the Consolidated Statement of Financial Condition in securities purchased under agreements to resell or securities borrowed and securities sold under agreements to repurchase or securities loaned.

 The following table presents derivative instruments and securities financing agreements.
 These balances are presented on a gross basis, prior to the application of counterparty and collateral netting.